 - Day 7 - Demo App: From FXML Static Content to Dynamic Content

-- Day 8 - React to Data Changes (Databinding)
+- Day 8 - Introduction to Properties and Databinding in JavaFX

 - Day ? - Dark Mode